 Monolithic Power (MPWR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the chipmaker had lost 15.05% over the past month, lagging the Computer and Technology sector's loss of 11.27% and the S&P 500's loss of 7.59% in that time.
+Coming into today, shares of the chipmaker had lost 22.11% in the past month.
+In that same time, the Computer and Technology sector lost 13.11%, while the S&P 500 lost 10.4%.

-Wall Street will be looking for positivity from Monolithic Power as it approaches its next earnings report date.
-In that report, analysts expect Monolithic Power to post earnings of $3.49 per share.
-This would mark year-over-year growth of 69.42%.
-Our most recent consensus estimate is calling for quarterly revenue of $490.45 million, up 51.6% from the year-ago period.
+Investors will be hoping for strength from Monolithic Power as it approaches its next earnings release.
+On that day, Monolithic Power is projected to report earnings of $3.49 per share, which would represent year-over-year growth of 69.42%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $490.45 million, up 51.6% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $12.56 per share and revenue of $1.81 billion, which would represent changes of +68.59% and +50.19%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Monolithic Power.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Monolithic Power.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Monolithic Power is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Monolithic Power currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, Monolithic Power is holding a Forward P/E ratio of 33.26.
-This valuation marks a premium compared to its industry's average Forward P/E of 14.79.
+Digging into valuation, Monolithic Power currently has a Forward P/E ratio of 29.56.
+This valuation marks a premium compared to its industry's average Forward P/E of 13.71.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report